NickStefan/parsexcel.js/README.md

 ```

 ## FORMAT OBJECT
 There are 180+ excel cell formats!
-I currently have an object look up for about 70 of them.
+There is currently an object look up for about 70 of them.
 The missing ones are either esoteric, eastern language, or very legacy.

 Here's a quick tour of the 5 types.
 Each type has many different supported string formats.